FilteredStudio/BuiltIn-Manager/README.md

 A few folders will appear in the extracted zip file.
 One of these folders will be named "dist".
 Open this folder, and there is your built exe.

 `NOTE: Windows Defender may block parts of PyInstaller as well as your built exe!
 To fix this, simply allow these files whenever they are detected and rebuild.`

+## Contributing
+If you want to contribute to this project, feel free to!
+Make any changes you feel are best, then create a pull request.
+I will review the pull request and then will provide feedback.
+If I feel it is a good change, I will merge your pull request.